okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oie-intro/index.md

 ### Flexible authentication policies

 Authentication policies are [security policy frameworks](https://csrc.nist.gov/pubs/sp/800/63/b/upd2/final) that enable organizations to customize security outcomes for various applications based on identified risk level.
-With Identity Engine, these policies are fully shareable and flexible.
-They allow apps to automatically change authentication methods without needing to manually update code.
+With Identity Engine, these policies allow apps to automatically change authentication methods based on risk level without manually updating code.
+Defined policies are also fully shareable across all of your applications.

 For example, you can automatically strengthen your auth method to a non-phishable factor across multiple applications when elevated risk is detected.